yuchaodong/CalculateDistance/README.md

 Calculating distance: <br />

-For this app, the Haversine Formula is used in calculating the distance between the airports, though the Google Maps API has that functionality.
+For this app, the Haversine Formula is used in calculating the distance between the airports, though the Google Maps API also has the functionality to calculate distance.

 Testing: <br />